akiradeveloper/dm-writeboost/README.md

 ### (c) Setup init scripts (for admin)
-If you are an admin and wants to install writeboost easiest way is to install the init scripts.
+If you are an admin and wants to install writeboost the easiest way is to install the init scripts.

 ```
 $ ./build.sh